Physicslibrary/Threejs-VR-Curiosity-Navcams/README.md

 [https://physicslibrary.github.io/Threejs-VR-Curiosity-Navcams/examples/threejs_vr_curiosity_sol1151.html](https://physicslibrary.github.io/Threejs-VR-Curiosity-Navcams/examples/threejs_vr_curiosity_sol1151.html)

-The file sol1151_wheel_measure.glb shows one of Curiosity's six wheels on the lower right.
-Any Navcam image with wheel(s) was selected because a wheel diameter is used in Blender to scale the 3D mesh.
+File sol1151_wheel_measure.glb shows one of Curiosity's six wheels on the lower right.
+Any Navcam image with wheel(s) is selected because a wheel is used in Blender to scale the 3D mesh.
 The author of Blender-Navcam-Importer has stated that, "resulting mesh...is in no way scientifically accurate".
+Nevertheless, the result does not appear distorted or unusual.

 If no Oculus Quest (tested 2018 9.7" iPad/iPadOS 13/Safari, Windows 10/Google Chrome/Firefox, Raspberry Pi 3 B+/Raspbian Buster).<br>

 [https://physicslibrary.github.io/Threejs-VR-Curiosity-Navcams/examples/threejs_curiosity_sol1151.html](https://physicslibrary.github.io/Threejs-VR-Curiosity-Navcams/examples/threejs_curiosity_sol1151.html)

+# Stereoscopic views of

-# Making Sol 1151 .glb (experimental Feb 20, 2020)
+# Making Sol 1151 .glb (Feb 20, 2020)

 # References